If you’re reading this, then you probably want more muscle tone.

 Why?
 Because the idea that you can burn fat from one specific area of your body by doing exercises that target that area is known as spot reduction… and SPOT REDUCTION IS A BIG STUPID IMPOSSIBLE MYTH THAT CAN NOT ACTUALLY HAPPEN NO MATTER WHAT YOU DO.

 Why?
 Because the human body is only capable of losing fat from the entire body as a whole.
-Exactly where on your body you lose fat from first, second, third, etc. is predetermined by your generics whether you like it or not.
+Exactly where on your body you lose fat from first, second, third, etc. is predetermined by your genetics whether you like it or not.

 No workout or exercise, no type of workout or exercise, no form of workout or exercise, and no amount of reps, sets, or anything else can change that and actually allow you to burn fat from the exact spot you want to burn it from.